 THDA prioritizes accessibility and affordability of single- and multi-family housing for minority and highrisk individuals and families.
-Through market research, THDA has identified racial and ethnic disparities in home mortgage originations in Tennessee and has committed to addressing Black-white racial inequities and impediments to homeownership and wealth accumulation.2 In 2021 the percentage of Black THDA borrowers was greater than the percentage of Black borrowers in the overall mortgage market: 7.6% of all single-family mortgages originated in Tennessee were for Black borrowers, whereas 20% of all THDA borrowers were Black.3 THDA cites Homebuyer Education classes and resources on financial literacy as especially critical to closing racial gaps in homeownership in Tennessee because these courses can help prepare borrowers for the homebuying process and the responsibilities of homeownership.
-THDA certifies Homebuyer Education counselors and approves curriculums for Home Buyer Education classes, which provide comprehensive education about interest rates, borrowers' rights, the role of lenders, and more.
+Through market research, THDA has identified racial and ethnic disparities in home mortgage originations in Tennessee.
+As of 2023, 73% of white households across the state were homeowners, compared to just 44% of Black households and 45% of Hispanic/Latino households.
+THDA has committed to addressing Black-white racial inequities and impediments to homeownership and wealth accumulation.
+THDA cites Homebuyer Education classes and resources on financial literacy as especially critical to closing racial gaps in homeownership in Tennessee because these courses help prepare borrowers for the homebuying process and responsibilities of homeownership.
+THDA certifies Homebuyer Education counselors and approves curriculums for Home Buyer Education classes.
 Additionally, in coordination with the Mortgage Bankers Association, THDA co-leads CONVERGENCE Memphis-an initiative intended to increase Black and African American homeownership in Memphis, Tennessee.
+These efforts have made progress toward closing the homeownership gap.
+In 2021 the percentage of Black THDA borrowers was greater than the percentage of Black borrowers in the overall mortgage market, with 20% of all single-family mortgages made to Black borrowers, compared with just 7.6% throughout the state.

 THDA is the only housing finance agency ("HFA") in Tennessee that offers mortgage loans through the Freddie Mac HFA Advantage® Loan Program ("HFA Advantage"), a conventional mortgage product made available exclusively to HFAs.
 This program is included in the Freddie Mac Single-Family Social Mortgage-Backed Securities and Corporate Social Debt Bonds Framework as a loan offering that aligns with Freddie Mac's ESG strategy.
 With incentives in place to target borrowers earning 80% or less of the area median income ("AMI"), HFA Advantage is designed to help HFAs provide alternative mortgage financing options to low- and moderate-income borrowers that may or may not be first time homebuyers.
 Per Freddie Mac HFA Advantage Loan Program guidelines, HFAs have the flexibility to establish borrower income limits and downpayment assistance with the understanding that HFAs exist to expand affordable homeownership options to economically disadvantaged households.
 THDA began offering HFA Advantage mortgages in 2020 in response, in part, to demand for affordable mortgage loans that exceeded volume cap.
-5
+6